brunozer09/vimrc/README.md

 # VIMRC

-This is my configuration file for VIM.
-I'll put more informations later.
-I'm kinda lazy now.
+This is my VIM configuration file.
+It uses [Plug](https://github.com/junegunn/vim-plug) for the plugin manager and have a bunch of plugins designed to provide the best minimalist experience for coding in VIM.

+## List of Plugins